SilentsingerZ/project-1-SilentsingerZ/ZHANG/readme.txt

 Bell: Best Fit Lines
 ✔Whistle: Transitions
 ✔Whistle: Replication
 We used Excel to replicate four charts.
 We feel that Excel is such a great thing to plot data.
 Thanks Microsoft!
-Excel is easier than html to plotting data.
+Excel is easier than html to plot data.

 Whistle: Coordinated Views